simsicon/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: For the naked twins problem, we take the fact that the twin boxes digit will not appear in other boxes as a constraint, to eliminate others, then propagate with other constraints.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: We simply added diagonal units to the regular units, so this diagonal_units will be a new constraint, then apply propagation as usual.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame